Buying Rural Land? 5 Reasons You Need a Buyer’s Agent

 5. Free money.
 Seller’s agents “list” a seller’s property.
 They generally work for a fee based on a percentage of the sale price.
 Many times seller’s agents offer a cooperative commission split with the buyer’s agent.
 This cooperation means you get the services of your buyer’s agent, and the seller pays his fee—that’s what I call free money.
 The seller’s agent keeps the whole commission if there is no buyer’s agent.

-A recent ruling may change this practice in the future, but for now most selling agents offer a split.
+A recent ruling may change this practice in the future, but for now, many selling agents offer a split.
+In the event you have to pay your buyer's agent, you should build the fee into the offer.

 Choosing a Rural Land Buyer’s Agent